pgEdge/pgedge-docs/docs/platform/prerequisites/configuring.md

 CREATE TRIGGER ins_trig AFTER INSERT ON my_table FOR EACH ROW EXECUTE PROCEDURE ins_history();
 ALTER TABLE trans_history ENABLE ALWAYS TRIGGER ins_trig;
 ```

-After creating or adjusting your schema, you can [upgrade to use pgEdge Distributed Postgres (VM Edition)](../installing_pgedge.mdx).

 **Use Conflict-Free Delta-Apply Columns**